future-architect/backlogslackify/README.md

 # backlogslackify

 ![](./slack.png)
-backlogslacify makes slack post to announce backlog ticket.
+backlogslacify creates a slack post to announce backlog tickets that match your search criteria(e.g. expired ticket).

 it is depends on [github.com/kenzo0107/backlog](https://github.com/kenzo0107/backlog) to use Backlog API.